Treating Small Cell Lung Cancer With Radiation Therapy

 Treatment recommendations for SCLC

 - Limited stage SCLC – The cancer has limited spread in the body.
 It is present in just one lung and/or in the lymph nodes.
-Around one-third of people with SCLC have limited stage SCLC.
-People in this group have stage I, II, or III cancer.
+Around one-third of people with SCLC have limited-stage SCLC at the time of diagnosis.
+People in this group generally have stage I, II, or III cancer.

 - Extensive stage SCLC – The cancer has spread to more than one location in the body.
 For example, it could have spread from the chest to the liver, bones, or brain.
-Around two-thirds of people with SCLC have extensive stage SCLC.
-People in this group have stage IV cancer.
+Around two-thirds of people with SCLC have extensive-stage SCLC at the time of diagnosis.
+People in this group often have stage IV cancer.

 Limited stage SCLC

-For people with limited stage SCLC, treatment aims to cure the cancer and stop it from spreading.
+For people with limited-stage SCLC, treatment generally aims to cure the cancer and stop it from spreading.
 Radiation therapy and chemotherapy are often used together (concurrent chemoradiation).
 Surgery to remove the cancer is also sometimes an option.2

-PCI is also used as a treatment for limited stage SCLC.
+PCI is also used as a treatment for limited-stage SCLC.
 It might be given to people who have stage II or III cancer if they responded to chemotherapy and chest radiation.
-Currently, brain radiation is not recommended for people who have stage I cancer.4
+Currently, brain radiation is generally not recommended for people who have stage I cancer.4

 Extensive stage SCLC